Blog image for recommended web page word count.

 The reason visitors dwell on the page for so long is because it’s a quality piece of content with valuable information that satisfied a common query people enter into Google.
 It has helpful illustrations, clear guidance and it contains about 1,200 words.

-The Ideal Number of Words for Web Pages and Blog Articles
+The Ideal Number Of Words For Web Pages And Blog Articles

 So, does that mean all your web pages should contain over 1,000 words?
 No, but we do suggest that the majority of your web pages contain around 600 words or more.